mschlenker/lesslinux-builder/README.md

 ## Today's state

 **Legacy: Yellow** Build with `--legacy` - this uses headers and kernels from the 3.18.x LTS series.
+Not as extensively tested as stable.

 **Stable: Green**  Build with neither  `--legacy` nor `--unstable`.
 Works quite good, need some fine tuning.
 Has been updated to kernel 4.1.11, but kernel configuration might receive some fine tuning.
-Minor issues with some games that use cogl and clutter.
+Still minor issues with some games that use cogl and clutter.

-**Unstable: Red** Build with `--unstable`.
-No changes yet.
-Will soon be updated but with stage02 only.
+**Unstable: Yellow** Build with `--unstable`.
+Currently only minor updates relative to stable, should not result in problems

 ## Checking out